News

 Congratulations to our graduate student Kiarah O’Kane for winning UBC’s Three Minute Thesis Competition!

-Kiarah O’Kane (she/they), a clinical psychology graduate student at UBC, earned a top spot in UBC’s Three Minute Thesis (3MT) competition.
+Kiarah O’Kane (she/they), a clinical psychology graduate student at UBC, earned THE top spot in UBC’s Three Minute Thesis (3MT) competition.

 Hosted by UBC’s graduate and postdoctoral studies, graduate students present complex research ideas on one slide in three minutes at UBC’s 3MT competition.